Which stone is best for pregnancy?

 ⚡ In brief

-As important as choosing a suitable stone, if not more so, a list of stones to be used with caution exists in lithotherapeutic traditions: malachite, cinnabar, azurite-malachite, and certain very grounding stones in the first trimester.
-The basic rule remains that no stone replaces medical supervision.
+As important as choosing a suitable stone, if not more so, a list of stones to use with caution exists in lithotherapeutic traditions: malachite, cinnabar, azurite-malachite, and certain very grounding stones in the first trimester.
+The basic rule remains that no stone replaces medical follow-up.

-Pregnancy is a period when the need for gentleness, calm, and emotional support is felt with particular intensity.
-Many expectant mothers turn to lithotherapy to accompany these nine months, in addition to, never replacing, their medical follow-up.
-Here, trimester by trimester, are which stones are traditionally used during pregnancy, and especially, which ones require particular attention regarding precautions.
+Pregnancy is a time when the need for gentleness, calm, and emotional support is felt with particular intensity.
+Many expectant mothers turn to lithotherapy to accompany these nine months, in addition to, never as a replacement for, their medical follow-up.
+Here, trimester by trimester, are which stones are traditionally used during pregnancy, and above all, which ones require particular attention regarding precautions.

 What we really mean when we say "stone for pregnancy"

-The first thing to clarify is what is really expected of a stone during this period.
+The first thing to clarify is what we actually expect from a stone during this period.
 Lithotherapy has no effect on the biological course of a pregnancy.
-No clinical studies demonstrate this, and any reputable seller will refuse to claim it.
-What stones can support, as part of a wellness practice, is the emotional feeling experienced during these nine months.
+No clinical studies demonstrate this, and any serious seller would refuse to claim otherwise.
+What stones can support, within the framework of a wellness practice, is the emotional experience throughout these nine months.

-And this feeling is immense.
-The hormonal upheavals of the first trimester, fatigue, nausea, emotional ambivalence, fear of the unknown, the need to recenter oneself, insomnia in the third trimester, preparation for childbirth.
+And this experience is immense.
+Hormonal changes in the first trimester, fatigue, nausea, emotional ambivalence, fear of the unknown, the need to recenter oneself, insomnia in the third trimester, preparing for childbirth.
 It is on this ground, and only this one, that stones are traditionally used in addition to medical and, if necessary, psychological support.

 Moonstone, traditionally associated with motherhood

 Moonstone is the most consistently cited stone for pregnancy, and this is no coincidence.
-Its association with femininity, cycles, and motherhood crosses several unrelated traditions, from ancient India to ancient Rome, where it was called aphroselene, the stone of Aphrodite and Selene.
+Its association with femininity, cycles, and motherhood spans several unrelated traditions, from ancient India to ancient Rome, which called it aphroselene, the stone of Aphrodite and Selene.

-In lithotherapy, it is traditionally reputed to promote a sense of calm, support the acceptance of physical and emotional transformations, and maintain the connection to intuition.
-It is particularly recommended in the first trimester, during the first weeks when the body changes rapidly, and at the end of pregnancy to accompany the approach of term.
+In lithotherapy, it is traditionally known to promote a sense of calm, support the acceptance of physical and emotional transformations, and maintain a connection to intuition.
+It is particularly recommended in the first trimester, during the first weeks when the body changes rapidly, and at the end of pregnancy to support the approach of the due date.

-A cultural peculiarity: in India, moonstone is still today a traditional gift offered to expectant mothers.
-It is rarely worn ostentatiously, rather slipped under the pillow or held in the hand during moments of rest.
+A cultural particularity: In India, moonstone is still traditionally given as a gift to expectant mothers.
+It is rarely worn ostentatiously, but rather placed under the pillow or held in the hand during moments of rest.

 Rose quartz, for emotional gentleness

 Rose quartz is a variety of quartz, SiO₂, whose delicate color comes from traces of titanium, manganese, or iron in the crystal lattice.
-Its hardness of 7 out of 10 Mohs makes it a robust stone, perfect for daily wear without particular precautions.
+Its hardness of 7 on the Mohs scale makes it a robust stone, perfect for daily wear without special precautions.
 The main deposits are Brazilian, Malagasy, and South African.

-In lithotherapy, it is the stone of gentleness, self-compassion, and love in the broadest sense.
-During pregnancy, it is traditionally used to promote a calm emotional climate, particularly useful during periods of ambivalence, doubt, or simply fatigue that makes everything harder to bear.
+In lithotherapy, it is the stone of gentleness, self-kindness, and love in the broadest sense.
+During pregnancy, it is traditionally used to promote a calm emotional atmosphere, particularly useful during periods of ambivalence, doubt, or simply fatigue that makes everything harder to bear.

-It is also the most popular gift for baby showers or births because it carries no charged or ambiguous symbolism.
+It is also the most commonly given gift at baby showers or births, because it carries no loaded or ambiguous symbolism.
 Placed on the bedside table, held in hand during a quiet moment, or worn as a pendant, its use remains very simple.

 Amethyst, for sleep and mental appeasement

 Amethyst, the purple variety of quartz, SiO₂ colored by Fe³⁺ iron and natural irradiation, is one of the most used stones in lithotherapy for sleep and calming mental agitation.
-Its hardness of 7 out of 10 Mohs makes it perfectly suitable for wearing as jewelry, but it is primarily used placed nearby, rather than worn, during pregnancy.
+Its hardness of 7 on the Mohs scale makes it perfectly suitable for wearing as jewelry, but it is primarily used when placed nearby rather than worn during pregnancy.

 Sleep is one of the most common topics among pregnant women, especially in the third trimester.
-Waking up at 3 am with a mind that won't switch off, physical discomfort that prevents finding a comfortable position, diffuse anxiety that creeps in at night.
-Amethyst, traditionally reputed to calm mental activity, is one of the first stones recommended in these situations, in addition to sleep hygiene advice given by midwives.
+Waking up at 3 AM with a mind that won't shut off, physical discomfort that prevents finding a good position, the diffuse anxiety that creeps in at night.
+Amethyst, traditionally known for calming mental activity, is one of the first stones recommended in these situations, in addition to sleep hygiene advice given by midwives.

 A tumbled amethyst placed on the bedside table, or a raw amethyst in the bedroom, are the most common forms used during pregnancy.
-For more on sleep, consult our guide choosing a stone for better sleep.
+To learn more about sleep, consult our guide choosing a stone for better sleep.

 Lepidolite, for intense emotional transitions

-During pregnancy, it is mostly used in the first trimester, a period often difficult emotionally: ambivalence, kept secret, fear, intense fatigue that amplifies everything.
+During pregnancy, it is primarily used in the first trimester, a period often difficult emotionally: ambivalence, still-kept secret, fear, intense fatigue that amplifies everything.
 Its moderate hardness, 2.5 to 4 on 10, makes it a fragile stone.
-It is therefore preferably worn as a protected pendant or held in hand, rather than as a bracelet exposed to shocks.
-If you are going through a pregnancy marked by a lot of anxiety, our guide which stone against anxiety can complement this reading.
+Therefore, it is usually worn as a protected pendant or held in hand, rather than as a bracelet exposed to shocks.
+If you are going through a pregnancy marked by a lot of anxiety, our guide which stone for anxiety can complement this reading.

 Which stone for which trimester: summary table